simpleidserver/SimpleIdServer/website/docs/tutorial/fastfed.md

 :::warning

 Currently, the SimpleIdServer project only supports identity provisioning via SCIM.
-Authentication protocols such as SAML and OpenID will be supported in a future release.
+Authentication protocols such as SAML are supported but not yet documented

 :::